Hamilton mayor announces senior team

 Church has appointed Western Districts General Ward councillor Carolyn Eyre as her deputy mayor.

-Eyre said she find Church's passion enthusiasm and commitment for the district and its residents inspirational.
+Eyre said she finds Church's passion enthusiasm and commitment for the district and its residents inspirational.

 Church and Southgate are two of four new female leaders in the region joining newly elected Matamata-Piako mayor Adrienne Wilcock and Waipā mayor Susan O'Regan.